xlink-network/xlink-sdk/README.md

 **Future Support**: Support for Runes and BR20 tokens on the Bitcoin network is planned for a future update.

-Note: Users can transfer between different coins/tokens, not just the same token on different blockchains.
-For example, it's possible to convert BTC to WBTC when moving from Bitcoin to an EVM network.

 ### XLink SDK
 The [`XLinkSDK`](/modules/XLinkSDK) object contains the most important functions of this library, all grouped together.
 To create it: